Asthma Travel Insurance | Medical travel Insurance guide

-If you are having difficulty in finding travel insurance to cover asthma, AllClear could help?
-We specialise in providing travel insurance for asthmatics.
-We could help if you are only looking for mild asthma travel insurance or severe asthma travel insurance.
+If you are having difficulty in finding travel insurance for asthma, AllClear could help.
+We are a specialist in providing travel insurance for asthmatics.
+We could help if you are looking for mild asthma travel insurance or severe asthma travel insurance.
 Every year we provide asthma travel insurance for thousands of holidaymakers.

 Planning: Is very important.
 Discuss your travel plans with your doctor before you go, leaving plenty of time for any extra preparations.
 Are you visiting family members with a pet that could make your asthma worse?
 If so, think about contingency plans like staying in a hotel or making sure that the pet stays out of your bedroom.
 If you are staying in a hotel, make sure you get a non-smoking room and try to find a hotel with air conditioning.
 You'll breathe best in a clean, cool room.

 Destination: Think about your destination – factors like destination or humidity could make your asthma worse.
 If you're seeking sun, remember that warm climates also tend to be humid - which makes them ideal for pollen and mould, which can be difficult if you have allergic asthma.
 If your asthma is triggered by cold, you may find a drop in air temperature a problem.
 Air pollution particularly in far Eastern cities may also add to breathing difficulties.

 Asthma Travel Insurance: Book your asthma travel insurance well in advance.
 Asthma causes the airways of the lungs (the bronchi) to become inflamed and swollen.
 If you have asthma, the bronchi are more sensitive than normal and certain substances or triggers that you might encounter on your travels can irritate them.
 That is why you will need specialist medical travel insurance to cover for your holiday.